-We anticipate the probability of utilizing the contingent liabilities to be low on account of the current business development of SMRP B.V. and its subsidiaries.
+We anticipate the probability of claims being brought under the contingent liabilities to be low on account of the current business development of SMRP B.V. and its subsidiaries.

-The Company concluded factoring agreements with SMP Deutschland GmbH with a total financing limit of EUR 92,000k (prior year: EUR 92,000k) which are usable by both parties.
+The Company concluded factoring agreements with SMP Deutschland GmbH with a total financing limit of EUR 112,000k (prior year: EUR 152,000k) and are usable by both parties.
 Both parties issue a validity guarantee to the extent that the receivables exist, can be transferred and do not involve pleas, reservations or rights of the debtor or others.
 Accordingly, there is a joint several warranty assumption.
-As of the balance sheet date, the Company sold receivables of EUR 14,396k (prior year: EUR 23,001k) and SMP Deutschland GmbH sold receivables of EUR 81,878k (prior year: EUR 86,129k) due to this agreement.
+As of the reporting date, the Company sold receivables of EUR 16,940k (prior year: EUR 13,890k) and SMP Deutschland GmbH sold receivables of EUR 62,839k (prior year: EUR 69,465k) under this agreement.
 The risk of utilization is deemed to be low because it is assumed that the existence of the sold receivables is assured and therefore the receivables can be settled by the customer.